ClementNerma/Rave/README.md

 *NOTE :* Only a few code editors are supported for now.
 You can list them with `yarn available-editors`.

+*NOTE :* The current syntax highlighting file has been made for the _One Dark Pro_ theme, and may not work great on other themes.
+Still, a new version which solves this problem will be released soon.

 Run the following commands in the repository's set up folder:

 ```bash